How to Test at Home

 You will collect a vaginal sample by inserting a sterile swab into your vaginal opening.

 NOTE: The 'Vaginal Kit Only' contains one red-capped swab to collect a vaginal sample.

 Order the 'Vaginal Kit and Rectal Kit' - which contains two red-capped swabs - if you also want to collect a rectal sample.

-Supplies ('Vaginal Kit and Rectal Kit' contents shown below):
+Supplies ('Vaginal Kit and Rectal Kit' contents, example shown below):